 - This makes Metacat's xml_access table inconsistent because we end up with a mix of denyFirst and allowFirst for the same guid (in fact this should not even be allowed to be inserted in cases like this, but that's a separate issue).

-#2 Updated by Ben Leinfelder over 8 years ago
+#2 Updated by Ben Leinfelder about 10 years ago

 Now we won't write EML-defined access control rules to the DB during: